tboatman/AzureSnippets/README.md

 # AzureSnippets
-Various Azure snippets I have created
+Various Azure snippets I have created and/or collected